Hernia Surgery Hampton

 Ventral Hernia

-What it is: A ventral hernia develops when tissue or intestine protrudes through a weak area of the abdominal wall.
-Common types include incisional (from a past surgery), epigastric (above the navel), and spigelian (between muscle layers).
+What it is: A ventral hernia is a weakness in the abdominal wall where tissue pushes through.
+Types include incisional hernia (at a previous incision site), epigastric hernia (above the navel), and the less common spigelian hernia (between muscle layers).

 Treatment options: If a ventral hernia causes no symptoms, monitoring it may be appropriate.
 Should it grow or become painful, surgical repair is generally recommended.